 With an estimated $200-$400/month income just from bike storage (and sponsorship), the non-profit organization is expected to break even after 6 months with a flat $50/month storage fee (times 4 – 8 bikes).

 Condominiums, local businesses and grants could provide initial financing for a one year test.
 Memberships and advertising may also generate revenue.
 Phase II, with electric bikes, may be implemented after demonstration of demand of owner-supplied rental bikes on the island.

 This concept is certainly not fool-proof.
-Software development is a big unknown.
 Bikes WILL get stolen and vandalized.
-But the live 2-way cameras, GPS tracking, and electronic locks appear to make the concept of user-supplied bike rentals feasible while commodity Internet of Things devices may lower development costs.
+But the live 2-way cameras, GPS tracking, and electronic locks appear to make the concept of user-supplied bike rentals feasible while commodity IoT devices will lower costs.